mrsandipandas/Udacity_Capstone-P4/README.md

 | TensorRT | N/A | N/A |
 | OpenCV | 3.2.0-dev | 2.4.8 |
 | OpenMP | N/A | N/A |

-We are working on a fix to line up the OpenCV versions between the two.